 It has taken me some time to finally come up with an acceptable vegan version of Mexican hot chocolate.
-First we tested different types of Mexican chocolates until we found the best one.
-Then we tested different types of plant milks, until finally we did it!
-This creamy, foamy, rich, and delicious vegan Mexican hot chocolate has a hint a cinnamon and just the right amount of sweetness.
+First, we tested different types of Mexican chocolates until we found the best one.
+Then we tested different types of plant milk until finally, we did it!
+This creamy, foamy, rich, and delicious vegan Mexican hot chocolate has a hint of cinnamon and just the right amount of sweetness.

 (Just on a side note: The beautiful napkin you see in the picture is from Kari of the site Beautiful Ingredient., a vegan blog focused on bringing in more plant- based meals into your daily life.
 The napkins are handmade and vegan.
 You can also find coasters, pot holders, and dishcloths.
 You can find them on her site or on her shop on Food52.)